How to Set up Laptops for Employees Working Remotely

 Laptop management is essential in all cases, whether you're providing equipment for use or you're letting employees utilize their own resources.

-Since employees will be using the device to access company information which can sometimes include confidential information, it is imperative for employees to take laptop management seriously.
+Since employees will be using the device to access company information which can sometimes include confidential information, it is imperative for employees to take effective laptop management seriously.

 Below is a step by step instructions for setting up a secure company laptop: